Home-Cart/MAD-assignment/README.md

-# home_cart
+# side_menu

-Our new Flutter application
+A new Flutter application.

 ## Getting Started